 Attendance directly affects the academic achievement of students.
 Attendance and participation in class are essential if a student is to gain the maximum benefit from their educational program.
 Many absences from school are due more to attitudinal and motivational problems than legitimate illness.
 Students with excessive absences cannot profit from educational programs and activities offered at school.
 Students are encouraged, therefore, to attend classes regularly and promptly except in emergencies.

 The regular and punctual school attendance of students is expected, encouraged, and as necessary, enforced.
 School attendance is an area of mutual cooperation between the school, the parents and the student so that the whereabouts of each student will be known at all times during the school day.
 Parents are responsible for providing school officials with verification of reasons (absentee notes) for each absence within 48 hours of the student’s return to school.
 Any absence not certified by a parent, guardian, physician or court/other agency within two days of the student’s return to school are considered unlawful.

 California Attendance Requirements and Truancy

 See attendance policies:

 Exclusions from School Attendance

-A pupil who has significant filthy or vicious habits, or children suffering from contagious or infectious disease may be excluded from school.
-A pupil whose physical or mental disability would be detrimental to the welfare of other pupils may be excluded from school.
-Pupils who do not have state required immunizations must be excluded.
+A student who has significant filthy or vicious habits, or children suffering from contagious or infectious disease may be excluded from school.
+A student whose physical or mental disability would be detrimental to the welfare of other students may be excluded from school.
+Students who do not have state required immunizations must be excluded.

 (EDUCATION CODE 48211, 48212, Health & Safety Code 3389)

-It is the policy of the Board of Education that all school campuses are closed for all pupils.
-A pupil must, therefore, have permission from the school office when leaving the campus.
-Consequences for middle and high school pupils who leave campus without permission during the school day are as follows: First Offense – Saturday School.
+It is the policy of the Board of Education that all school campuses are closed for all students.
+A student must, therefore, have permission from the school office when leaving the campus.
+Consequences for middle and high school students who leave campus without permission during the school day are as follows: First Offense – Saturday School.
 Second Offense – Saturday School.
 Third Offense – suspension for defiance.

 Family Residential Moves